maitrix-org/llm-reasoners/examples/ReasonerAgent-Web/README.md

 ```

 ### Visualize History Log
-Wea provided a frontend to visualize the interaction history for the experiments.
+We provided a frontend to visualize the interaction history for the experiments.
 Run it locally with the following command:
 ```
 python log_visualizer/main.py
 ```